Ontario Highway 410: Extension

+Widening with HOV lanes

 On September 9, 2014, the MTO announced that Highway 410 would be widened to ten lanes from south of Highway 401 to Queen Street in Brampton by 2018.
 A C$156.7 million contract was awarded to Aecon Construction to expand the freeway by adding one general purpose and one High-occupancy vehicle (HOV) lane in each direction.
-In addition, two new ramps will be built at the partial interchange with Highway 401 and Highway 403, a directional ramp from Highway 401 eastbound to Highway 403 southbound and a loop ramp from Highway 403 northbound to Highway 403 westbound, thereby providing access to and from all directions.
+A northbound collector lane will also be implemented between the Highway 401 on-ramps and the realigned off-ramp to Courtneypark Drive.
+In addition, two new ramps will be built at the partial interchange with Highway 401 and Highway 403, a directional ramp from Highway 401 eastbound to Highway 403 southbound and a loop ramp from Highway 403 northbound to Highway 401 westbound, thereby providing access to and from all directions.

 One new lane in each direction was opened in late 2017: a northbound lane between Courtney Park and south of Queen Street on October 31, and a southbound lane between Queen Street and Highway 401 on November 28.

 In November 2018, both the southbound and northbound HOV Lane opened through the route.
 The southbound HOV was opened several weeks ahead of the northbound HOV lane.

-As a result of a study in 2018, the Courtneypark Drive partial-access interchange is being expanded into a full interchange as of 2020, with ramps being added to provide access to and from the section of Highway 410 north of that junction.
+As a result of a study in 2018, the Courtneypark Drive partial-access interchange was expanded into a full interchange (Parclo A2) in 2020.
+The overpass was widened and ramps were being added to provide access to and from the section of Highway 410 north of that junction, which required the implementation of a short southbound collector lane between Derry Road and Courtneypark Drive due to the close proximity of these interchanges.

+Future

+The 4 km segment of the freeway between Mayfield Road and Highway 10 that opened on November 16, 2009 would be bypassed by a new extension that would meet the proposed Highway 413 at a freeway-to-freeway interchange.

+On April 30, 2024, the Ontario provincial government confirmed it will start constructing Highway 413 in 2025 after coming to an agreement with the Canadian federal government.
+Highway 413 would be the proposed northern terminus of Highway 410.